MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-howto-manage-conversation-flow.md

 Your message handler takes a session object which can be used to read the user's message and compose replies.
 The session.send() method, which sends a reply to the user who sent the message, supports a flexible template syntax for formatting strings.
-For details about the template syntax, refer to the documentation for the sprintf library.
+For details about the template syntax, refer to the documentation for the [sprintf][sprintf] library.

 The contents of messages aren't limited to text strings.
 Your bot can [send and receive attachments][SendAttachments], as well as present the user with [cards containing images and buttons][SendCardWithButtons].